Academic Catalog

 Selection procedures vary for these awards.
 All scholarships require admission to and enrollment in a degree program at Old Dominion University.
 For some scholarships, a portfolio, an audition or participation in a specific program may be required.
 The additional steps, if required, are summarized following each scholarship description.

 Students will receive written notification of any scholarship for which they have been selected.
-Most scholarships will be awarded in April and May of each year.
+Most scholarships will be awarded starting in April through August of each year.

 College Scholarships